Chapter 4 The Last Order

 “How are we going to get out of this hell without food or water?”
 Petar couldn’t hold his tongue anymore.

 “I’ll find a way.
-Keep your weapons down!”
+Lower your weapons now!”

 “They won’t keep to their side!
 They’re going to kill us!”